IsmaTIBU/IsmaTIBU/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=IsmaTIBU&layout=compact)](https://github.com/IsmaTIBU)

 ### **Highlighted Projects**
+### If you wish to know more or see a more illustrative description of the projects check my [Portfolio](https://imonge.es)
 #### **PatotIA**
 - PatotIA is a Flask API serving a trained AI model (**86.52% accuracy**) for robotic decision-making.
 - Work still in progress, accuracy can be far more upgraded.